There are restrooms at both ends of the trail and a few along the route.

 Descend the switchbacks and on the last big switchback that seems to jut out into the canyon, leave the road and follow the ridgeline down and to the right.
 You will drop down and look to cross where two gullies join together.
 Look for a little side-hill trail that leads back up to Rattlesnake Grade.
 Once you’re there make your way down Rattlesnake Grade until you can see the roof of the vault toilet.
 From there continue down the trail a little bit and then look at the gulley on your left and cut off the old jeep trail to follow the little user path along the top of the gulley back to camp.

 Day three begins with an easy walk along the old railroad grade.
 You’ll pass another bathroom and then at about 4 1/4 miles you start passing some very interesting columnar basalt.
 The basalt is sideways instead of vertical and in Curvi patterns.
 Show me the parents in the form and I after that Trail dropped down across the stream and there is another bathroom.

-Follow the railroad grade all the way back until you can see the parking lot then take the little trail that leads down to the parking lot.
+Follow the railroad grade passing several sets of rapids as the trail winds through the canyon.
+Continue on the old railroad grade all the way back until you can see the parking lot then take the little trail that leads down to the parking lot.
 If you miss this trail you have a couple more trails that go to the parking lot.